Review

 • A Mary Jane or strap-style tap shoe has a single buckle strap across the top of the foot.
 It is not wrong, and boys can wear it, but it is the traditional girls' style.
 When a studio says 'tap shoes' for boys, the intended shoe is almost always an oxford.

-• On Capezio's children's tap page, you will see both styles.
-The Jr. Tyette has a buckle strap.
-The Mary Jane Tap Shoe says exactly what it is.
-The Essential Tap Shoe and Downtown Tap Shoe are both lace-up oxfords.
+• On Capezio's children's tap page you will see several closures, and the list view does not name them, so open each product.
+The Jr. Tyette closes with a ribbon tie.
+The Mary Jane Tap Shoe is a buckle, as the name says.
+The Essential Tap Shoe is a velcro strap.
+The Downtown Tap Shoe is the lace-up oxford, the one a boys' requirement usually means.
 Look at the product photo before adding to cart.

 • For adult men, the entire men's tap collection at Capezio uses oxford/lace-up construction.
 There is no men's Mary Jane tap shoe.
 The style decision is only relevant when buying children's sizes.